Notes on the Geography of China: Guangzhou: Shamian

 At the fourth corner, the former offices of the American firm, Anderson, Mysner and Co.

-Also on Central Avenue, the old branch of the Chartered Bank of India, Australia, and China.
+Also on Central Avenue, the former Chartered Bank of India, Australia, and China.

 Close by, this building from 1865 is still serving as the west wing of the British Consulate.